polimediaupv/paellaplayer.upv.es/pages/about.md

 # License

-Paella Player has been mainly developed by the [Universitat Politècnica de València](http://www.upv.es), with portions contributed/copyrighted by others (see the developer credits in the source code itself) and all of it is provided under the terms of the [Educational Community License](license)
+Paella Player has been mainly developed by the [Universitat PolitÃ¨cnica de ValÃ¨ncia](http://www.upv.es), with portions contributed/copyrighted by others (see the developer credits in the source code itself) and all of it is provided under the terms of the [Educational Community License](license)